-- In the first study, patients treated with sodium oxybate 6 and 9 grams per night achieved statistically significant improvements on the ESS, MWT, and CGI-C compared to the placebo group (p < 0.001 for all) (Xyrem International Study Group 2005a). - The second study required patients to be taking a stable dose of modafinil before study randomization.
-Patients were randomized to placebo, sodium oxybate, modafinil, or sodium oxybate plus modafinil.
-Patients who were switched from modafinil to sodium oxybate did not experience any decrease in sleep latency, suggesting that both medications are equally effective for EDS.
-Patients taking sodium oxybate alone and sodium oxybate plus modafinil had statistically significant improvements in sleep latency from baseline as measured by MWT compared to the placebo group (p < 0.001).
-The sodium oxybate plus modafinil group showed a significantly greater increase in sleep latency from baseline compared to the sodium oxybate alone group (p < 0.001), suggesting that the combination of drugs had an additive effect (Black & Houghton 2006). - The efficacy of sodium oxybate in the treatment of cataplexy in patients with narcolepsy was established in 2 DB, PC, RCTs. - o In the first study, patients treated with 6 and 9 grams per night saw a significant decrease in cataplexy attacks compared to placebo (p < 0.05 for both doses) (U.S. Xyrem Multicenter Study Group 2002). - The second study was a randomized withdrawal trial including narcoleptic patients already established on sodium oxybate therapy prior to study entry.
+- The efficacy of sodium oxybate in the treatment of cataplexy in patients with narcolepsy was established in 2 DB, PC, RCTs. - In the first study, patients treated with 6 and 9 grams per night saw a significant decrease in cataplexy attacks compared to placebo (p < 0.05 for both doses) (U.S. Xyrem Multicenter Study Group 2002). - The second study was a randomized withdrawal trial including narcoleptic patients already established on sodium oxybate therapy prior to study entry.
 Patients were randomized to continue treatment with sodium oxybate or to placebo, which included discontinuation of sodium oxybate therapy.
 Patients who discontinued sodium oxybate experienced a significant increase in cataplexy attacks compared to patients who remained on sodium oxybate (p < 0.001) (U.S. Xyrem Multicenter Study Group 2004). - The efficacy of solriamfetol for the treatment of narcolepsy or narcolepsy with cataplexy was evaluated in a DB, PC, MC, RCT (Thorpy et al 2019).
 Patients were stratified on the basis of presence or absence of cataplexy.
 Cataplexy was present in 50.8% of patients overall, with similar percentages of patients with cataplexy in each of the treatment groups.
 At week 12, treatment with solriamfetol significantly improved mean sleep latency measured by the MWT vs placebo (p < 0.0001) and ESS scores (p ≤ 0.02).
 Significantly higher percentages of patients treated with solriamfetol also reported improvements in Patient Global Impression of Change (PGI-C) vs placebo (p < 0.0001).
-There was no clear effect of solriamfetol on the number of cataplexy attacks per week among patients with cataplexy, although this study was not powered or designed to rigorously evaluate the effects of solriamfetol on cataplexy (data not shown).
+There was no clear effect of solriamfetol on the number of cataplexy attacks per week among patients with cataplexy, although this study was not powered or designed to rigorously evaluate the effects of solriamfetol on cataplexy (data not shown). - Although not FDA-approved for treatment of narcolepsy with cataplexy, pitolisant has demonstrated efficacy in 1 DB, PC, MC, RCT in 106 patients (HARMONY CTP; Szakacs et al 2017).
+From a baseline weekly cataplexy rate (WCR) of 9.15 in the pitolisant group and 7.31 in the placebo group, the WCR was significantly reduced by a relative 75% in the pitolisant group compared with 38% in the placebo group (p < 0.0001).
+For almost all secondary endpoints, a significant superiority of pitolisant was shown (ie, proportion of patients with WCR > 15 at the end of treatment, mean ESS decrease, patient proportion with final ESS ≤ 10, MWT mean change, CGI-C, Patient's global opinion (PGO), and frequency of hallucinations).